https://give.landtrusttn.org/give/406240/#!/donation/checkout

 • Restrict or grant public access

-• Peace of Mind – The land will be conserved by The Land Trust for Tennessee in a way that satisfies the landowner’s goals and protects the conservation values of the land.
+• Peace of Mind – The land will be conserved forever by The Land Trust for Tennessee in a way that satisfies the landowner’s goals and protects the conservation values of the land.

 • Charitable Deduction – When you agree not to develop land, its appraised value is reduced.
 Landowners may be eligible for an income tax deduction based on that reduction in value.